LuxxxLucy/Active-Decision-Set-Induction/README.md

 ## More on implementation limitation

-* the implementation of k-nearest neighbor...
+* the implementation of k-nearest neighbor, as you might know, is hard and slow.